 Pssst!
 Are you looking for some awesome Photoshop brushes?
 I have listed my favorites in this blog post: 10 Photoshop brushes you should buy if you would like to improve your digital art.

 Pro tip: Make sure to share video content in this blog post.
 People would LOVE to see how those digital painting tips will affect your digital art in real time.
-Here is an example of a video tutorial I did:
+Here is an example of a time lapse I did while using my custom brush pack:

 7. Mistakes you have made in digital art